Clearing the property after the end of the lease

 • the extent of the property of the persons liable (for the purposes of providing removal services and storage facilities),

 • whether there are other persons in the property and who they may be (e.g. by asking neighbours, asking the person entitled).
-Very often, eviction by eviction is also carried out in the presence of the Police of the Czech Republic, especially if it can be assumed that the obliged persons will not be willing to voluntarily fulfil the obligation, will cause conflicts or make other difficulties,
+Very often, eviction by eviction is also carried out in the presence of the Police of the Czech Republic, especially if it can be assumed that the obliged persons will not voluntarily comply with the obligation, will cause conflicts or make other difficulties,

 • whether there are animals in the property (e.g. by asking neighbours).
 If so, a trapping service should be provided,